svnerd/deep_rl/dpn/projects/tennis/report/README.md

-  This DQN based agent implemented in Pytorch enables a double-jointed arm to move to target locations.
+  This DQN based agent implemented in Pytorch enables two agents to play tennis.

  You could clone the repo and in its root dir execute